 That was not the last official word on the subject.
 A week later, when Vice President Mike Pence was speaking to the Israeli parliament, he stated the new embassy "will open by the end of next year" (2019), or within two years of the original December 2017 announcement.

-Now as of February 23, the news broke that move opening be May 14 to coincide with the 70th anniversary of Israel's independence!
+Now as of February 23, the news broke that they were moving the opening to May 14 to coincide with the 70th anniversary of Israel's independence!
 It's hard to imagine a date that would annoy the Arabs (who lost that war in 1948) more.
 Here's the announcement report from FoxNews:

 Officials told Fox News the embassy would initially be located in the neighborhood of Arnona on a compound that currently houses the consular operations of the U.S. Consulate General Jerusalem.
 Initially, the embassy will consist of the Ambassador and a small team.